Brazil is the second worst place to retire

 In generational terms, there is also emphasis on the retirement of the “baby boomers”, born between 1945 and 1964 and the pressure on pension systems, which must undergo a “pressure test like never before”.

 In Brazil, the worst grade was attributed to the accumulation of material goods.
-The Latin countries that appeared in the survey are all among the ten worst places when the topic is the amount of material goods in the elderly phase.
+The Latin countries that appeared in the survey are all in the top ten worst places when the topic is the amount of material goods in the elderly.
 Among them, Brazil is worse.

 The pressure factors for the bad grade in this category are cumulative, and consider the salary equality in the country, the per capita income and the unemployment rate.